morningrise84/Lovescrape/README.md

 # Lovescrape
 A semi-automated approach to scrape user information from a popular German dating site.
+Use at your own risk.

 ## Status
 Currently (December 2019) this solution works like a charm.
 Should the site change, the scripts might need to be updated accordingly.